pkmn/EPOke/spreads/README.md

 - The returned `Spread` will often be sub-maximal (< 508 EVs) when in  reality it is more likely that EVs were maxed out and IVs were sub-maximal instead.
 This is mostly a display issue, other than the impact on Hidden Power as outlined above.
+- The algorithm pretends that the [655 Stat 'Glitch'](https://www.smogon.com/forums/threads/3672135)
+  overflow scenario does not exist.
+This is only becomes relevant in non-standard formats.

 ### Browser